-The existing road networks have sufficient capacity to cater for anticipated loads from the proposed subdivision with or without the development of the boat harbour and new road link (continuation of Wattle Road and new 'Harbour Boulevarde'.
-The new 'Harbour Boulevarde' is the subject of a separate application to Council).
+• The existing road networks have sufficient capacity to cater for anticipated traffic volumes from the proposed subdivision with or without the development of the boat harbour and new road link (continuation of Wattle Road and new 'Harbour Boulevarde'.
+Parts of the new 'Harbour Boulevarde' have been or are the subject of separate applications to Council).